-The Canadian Moose is the largest member of the deer family and the cute mascot of Canada.
+The Canadian Moose is the largest member of the deer family and Canada’s cute mascot.

 This funny-looking animal owes its popularity largely to its odd appearance: long skinny legs with a humongous body and a cartoon-like head.
 The front legs are longer than the back legs.
 It has a shoulder hump, big ears, a large overhanging upper lip and a short tail.
 And of course the antlers; bulls grow a massive, only to discard them between November and March.

 Canadian Moose live in forests and marshy areas in all parts of Canada and Alaska.
 During the warmer months, they stay near lakes and marshes.
 When the temperatures drop they move to forested areas.

 You’ll spot moose foraging for twigs and leaves, which is their main diet.
 They will eat the bark of trees and paw through the snow to get at the grass and twigs under the snow.
 Canadian Moose also eat water plants that grow in marshes and lakes, like lilies and weeds.
 They stick their heads underwater to get at the roots and stems of underwater plants.
 Moose also feed on branches and leaves of trees.